frenck/spook/documentation/integrations/homeassistant.md

 This one is fixable by pruning rather than removing: Spook can drop the missing members so the helper carries on with the ones that remain.
 A min/max helper needs at least two members, though, so if removing the missing ones would leave fewer than that, Spook says so and sends you to the Helpers page instead of quietly breaking the helper a different way.

-### Forgotten long-lived access tokens

-A long-lived access token does not expire.
-That is the point of it, and it is also the problem: a token issued for a script you stopped running three years ago is still a working key to your instance.

-Spook raises a repair issue for every token that has not been used in 180 days, one issue per token, and checks once a day.

-The raised issue is fixable: Spook can revoke the token for you.
-Be deliberate about it.
-Revoking a token stops anything still using it from working until it gets a new one, and "not used in 180 days" is evidence, not proof.

 ### Empty areas

 An {term}`area` with no devices, no entities, and no automation or script targeting it is not doing anything.